NPTrang16/Trang-Portfolio/Turning a piano sheet into a Normal Distribution Curve.md

 This study was made on Jupyter Notebook.

 ## What's a MIDI file?
 To get started, in music, a MIDI file (Musical Instrument Digital Interface) is a type of file which contains information about a song—such as which notes to play, their pitch (how high or low they are), and their velocity (how long or short they are played).
-Unlike MP3 or WAV files, MIDI files don’t contain actual audio.
+Unlike MP3 or WAV files, MIDI files don’t contain the actual audio.
 Instead, they store performance data, acting more like sheet music for digital instruments. <br/>
 <br/>
 Today, I chose to work with a piano MIDI file of the main theme from the movie **Pirates of the Caribbean**, titled _He's a Pirate_.
 The piece was composed by Geoff Zanelli, Hans Zimmer, and Klaus Badelt and [beautifully covered by nanoMIDI](https://www.youtube.com/watch?v=iEO9WZgYj7s) on YouTube. <br/>
 <br/>